 Analyze the performance of previous content

-Also, don’t be afraid to reach out to your existing audience.
-You can poll your followers to ask what kind of content they’d like to see in the future.
+Additionally, don’t be afraid to reach out to your existing audience about whether they’re enjoying your current content, as well as what type of content they’d like to see in the future.
+You can poll your followers to find out, like @EliseDarma did via Instagram Stories recently:

 Research competitors and influencers in your field